When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 Truth remains incomplete

-This creates what can be described as a structural gap between legal principle and operational reality.
+This creates a structural gap between legal principle and operational reality.

 Towards Systemic Integration

-The issue is not a lack of legal authority.
+The issue is not a lack of law.

-To address evidential discontinuity, a shift is required from:
+To address evidential discontinuity, a shift is required:

 Cross-referencing institutional datasets